• Gail Adams

 Richer is a noted tourism marketing professional who has led destination efforts for New Jersey, Nevada, Atlantic City, and the Mississippi Gulf Coast, resulting in numerous awards, including an Advertising 100 Award from Advertising Age Magazine, recognition from Black Meetings and Tourism Magazine, the Skalleague of the Year from Skal International, and other such citations in New Jersey, Nevada, Mississippi, nationally, and internationally.
 He has traveled the world and made speeches at conferences in such diverse countries as Australia, Bangladesh, Canada, China, Croatia, Ethiopia, India, Jamaica, Kenya, Mexico, Nicaragua, and Tanzania.

 Vera originally comes from Africa, having been born in Zambia and is currently a citizen of Zimbabwe, working in corporate America and government.
 Vera has been a case management systems professional and currently serves the Attorney General of Washington, DC, in a leadership capacity.
-As a work permit authorized African based in the United States capitol, she has both access and familiarity with the international diplomatic corps based there with a particular focus on the embassies representing countries in Africa.
+As a permanent resident based in the United States capitol, she has both access and familiarity with the international diplomatic corps based there with a particular focus on the embassies representing countries in Africa.

 Wilson is the Director of International Marketing for the tourism promotion agency of New York State.
 He manages offices in Canada, the United Kingdom, Germany, Australia, and China.
 Previously, as President of the Wilson Company, Wilson specialized in empowering communities to assess, plan, and market their tourism resources.
 Clients included the Lakota Sioux Reservation in South Dakota, Harlem in New York City, Belize, Clinton and Warren Counties in New York, and a fourteen-city region in Massachusetts.
 Formerly he was Director of Marketing for the Caribbean Tourism Organization and the USA Manager for the Barbados Tourism Board.
 Wilson also managed the New York Watchable Wildlife Program and served as a lecturer on Ecotourism at New York University.